 Walking tours (guided): These are available on the northern and southern areas of the island, and recommended in order to experience the scenic landscape that you would not be able to find unaccompanied.

-Parga: Sail to mainland town of Parga.
-A beautiful harbour town with an abundance of fish tavernas.
+Parga: Sail to the mainland town of Parga.
+A beautiful harbour town with an abundance of enticing fish tavernas.

-Old Paxos: Guided tour of the old town with a visit to the oldest surviving olive press and cheese making farm in the Ionian.
+Old Paxos: Guided tour of the old town with a visit to the oldest surviving olive press and cheese making farm in the Ionian islands.

 Scuba diving: Discover the rich underwater world of the Med.

-We advise that you confirm your place in these and other days and nights out at the Welcome Get Together on the day after your arrival.
-Places are limited.
+We advise that you confirm your place on these and other days and nights out at the Welcome Get Together on the day after your arrival, to secure your place.